emqx/emqx-docs/en_US/changes/upgrade-4.3.md

 - Config key `web.hook.api.url` is renamed to `web.hook.url`.
 - Config key `web.hook.encode_payload` is replaced by `web.hook.body.encoding_of_payload_field`
 - New security config `web.hook.ssl.verify` and `web.hook.ssl.server_name_indication`
-- New config `web.hook.pool_size` made possible to configure http connection pool size.
+- New config `web.hook.pool_size` makes possible to configure http connection pool size.
 - New config `web.hook.enable_pipelining` to enable http pipelining.

 ## Important behaviour changes

-- Logs timestamps is now RFC3339 format, make sure your log indexer is ready for this change.
+- Log timestamp is now in RFC3339 format, make sure your log indexer is ready for this change.
-- When `round_robin` strategy is used for shared subscribe, the dispatch now starts from a random member in the group (instead of always starting from the first).
+- When `round_robin` strategy is used for shared subscription, the dispatch now starts from a random member in the group (instead of always starting from the first).
 - When rule engin starts up, unavailable resources are automatically retried.
 - New MacOS package no longer supports the version older than 10.14.
 - The underlying transport protocol for `emqx_exhook` plugin (which supports developing plugins in other languages) has been changed from erlport to gRPC,